Apr 24, 2020

 Instead, as HappyPoints notes, customer's focus has been rather shifting lately towards user-generated content, as:

 - 7 out of 10 Americans report looking up product reviews before making a purchase;

 - and 9 out of 10 believe that content created by users is more influential and credible than brand advertisements.

 So as you can see, UGC can be a pretty powerful tool in your marketing campaign.
+Embracing the trend, incorporating social wall tools in your strategy allows for dynamic user interaction and authenticcontent display.
 And if at this point you're wondering as to how exactly you can leverage it, then you're at the right place, as in this article we'll be looking at 7 types of user-generated content and how to use them.